Code-the-Dream-School/node-v3/assignments/13AuthenticationPassport.md

 That causes the authentication middleware to run before the `secretWordRouter`, and it redirects if any requests are made for those routes before logon.
 Try it out: login and verify that you can see and change the secretWord.
 Then log off and try to go to the `"/secretWord"` URL.

-### Submitting Your Work

-As usual, add and commit your changes and push the `lesson13` branch to your Github.
-Then create the pull request and include the link in your homework submission.

 ## Hungry For More
 Introducing Typescript, Let's Go Docsss!!